 You can think of it as the Uber model for finance.
 People are ditching their cars altogether, as it’s cheaper and more convenient to call an Uber right at the moment you need a ride.
 It could be the same for finance teams.
 Imagine a world where rather than being chronically understaffed or continuously paying for a lot of services you don’t need, you simply pluck the exact right finance professional from the freelance pool at the moment you need work done.

 Furthermore, with a totally outsourced team, you can quickly adapt to changing market conditions, do faster pivots, and better keep up with the competition.
 Once the leadership chooses a direction, they can easily build a team that fits the new mold.
 It would be nearly impossible to make such quick changes with a traditional in-house finance team.

 The benefits of going fully remote extend beyond speed and modularity.
 There is also the cost factor.
 Remote workers don’t require office space and they typically take less time to train.
 Then there is the experience factor.
 Rather than betting that your young hires will do well and learn the ropes, you can hire at exactly the experience levels you want, and they will be ready to go right away.
 It’s even possible to have your highest levels, such as the CFO, work on an outsourced basis.
 Paro has helped multiple companies do just that with a lot of success.

 The Tools Are Available

-There are many tools available to make a fully remote finance team thrive.
+There are many tools available to make a fully remote finance team to thrive.
 Your team can still keep its regular meeting schedule, all you have to do is use a video conferencing service like Google Meet or Zoom.
-You can still chat with them in real time, anywhere in the world, using free services like Skype and Slack.
+You can still chat with them in real-time, anywhere in the world, using free services like Skype and Slack.